 Instructions

-• PREP: Preheat the oven to high broil (550 degrees F.) Line a large tray with foil, spray with cooking spray, and set aside.
+• Preheat oven to high broil (550ยฐF.)
+Line a large sheet pan with foil, spray with cooking spray, and set aside.

-• MEATBALLS: In a large bowl, combine the ground beef, uncooked white rice, grated white onion, minced garlic, large egg, salt, Italian seasoning, pepper, and dried basil.
+• In a large bowl, combine ground beef, uncooked white rice, grated onion, minced garlic, large egg, salt, Italian seasoning, pepper, and dried basil.
 Knead the mixture until just combined, avoiding overmixing (which makes the meatballs dense).

-• BROIL: Place all of the formed meatballs on the prepared tray, generously spritz with cooking spray, and then broil in the oven for 3 minutes per side (6 minutes total).
-This helps ensure they don't break apart in the slow cooker.
-Remove from the oven and set aside.
+• Place all the formed meatballs on the prepared tray, generously spritz with cooking spray, and broil in the oven for 3 minutes per side (6 minutes total).
+This helps them to not break apart in the slow cooker.
+Remove from oven and set aside.

-• SLOW COOKER TOMATO SAUCE: Spray the slow cooker with nonstick spray.
-Add in the beef stock/broth, both cans of tomato sauce, brown sugar, and Worcestershire sauce.
+• Spray the slow cooker with cooking spray.
+Add in beef stock/broth, tomato sauce, brown sugar, and Worcestershire sauce.
 Stir.

-• ADD MEATBALLS: Layer the meatballs on top of the tomato mixture.
+• Layer the meatballs on top of the tomato mixture.
 Gently spoon the sauce over.

-• SERVE: Taste meatballs and sauce and add any additional salt/pepper as needed.
-Gently spoon out meatballs and sauce from the slow cooker and serve over cooked white or brown rice (See Note 1).
+• Taste meatballs and sauce and add any additional salt/pepper as needed.
+Gently spoon out meatballs and sauce from the slow cooker and serve over cooked rice (see note 1).
 Garnish with fresh parsley if desired and enjoy!

 Video